barryclark/jekyll-now/_posts/2023-06-27-Genetic-Algorithms-p1.md

 ### Visualization

-Here we can see a mostly randomized process going on in the first generation
+Here we can see a mostly randomized process going on in the first generation.
+(green=prey,red=predator,blue=trapper,black=trap)

 ![]({{site.baseurl}}/images/g1.gif)